 My favorite place to eat in Sydney:

-If you want a flash restaurant then try the Gunners Barracks at Georges Heights, Mosman.
-It has stunning harbour views and a brilliant chef.
+If you want a flash restaurant, then try the Gunners Barracks at Georges Heights, Mosman.
+It has stunning harbor views and a brilliant chef.

 A typical dish of Sydney: